markscripter/playground/README.md

-#  test
+#  Playground
-This repository is for any Front End Development Team.
-It's purpose is to facilitate the development of the new websites or applications.
+This is a playground.

 ## Setup
 First, you will need some items installed in order to build, run and serve this project locally.
 You will need: